 Although the price creates Lower Lows (LL) in a bearish trend, not every low is a valid structural low.
 To identify a valid Lower Low in a bearish trend, follow these steps:

-- Identify Inducement (IDM): Start by locating liquidity zones, typically above recent swing highs.
+- Identify Inducement (IDM): Start by locating liquidity zones, typically above recent swing highs;

-- Formation of Swing Low: After a downward move and break of structure (BOS), the price typically retraces upward, forming a temporary Swing Low (lowest low in the downward move).
+- Formation of Swing Low: After a downward move and break of structure (BOS), the price typically retraces upward, forming a temporary Swing Low (lowest low in the downward move);

 - Confirmation of Lower Low: As the price sweeps liquidity Inducement in pullback, the temporary Swing Low is confirmed as a valid Lower Low (Structural Swing Low).

-When the price breaks a valid structural Swing Low, this is called a valid Break of Structure (BOS).
+When the price breaks a Lower Low, this is called a valid Break of Structure (BOS).
+With every downward Break of Structure, follow Inducement sweeps to locate the Lower Low.

 How to Identify Lower Highs in a Bearish Trend?